jak119/hassio-backup-azure-blob/README.md

 # Backup to Azure Blob

 A Hassio Add-on that's designed to start up and copy Hassio snapshots to an Azure Storage Account.
 This container can be called periodically via Home Assistant Automation and / or used in combination with [Hass Auto Backup](https://github.com/jcwillox/hass-auto-backup).
+See [docs.md](DOCS.md) for more info on installing and configuring.

 ## Prerequisites